Yard Waste Collection Program

 Medicine Hat residents have the option of subscribing for seasonal yard waste collection using a convenient 95-gallon (360-litre) Automated Yard Waste Cart that is specifically designed and vented for yard waste material.

 Yard Waste Collection begins on the Monday of the third full week in April and will end each fall on the Friday of the second full week in November.
 Please note that start and end dates may be adjusted as weather conditions warrant.

-Residents without a yard waste cart may request one through the Environmental Utilities Department or at Customer Service, in City Hall.
-A one-time service change fee of $50.00 will be applied to the utility account.
+Residents without a yard waste cart may request one through the Environmental Utilities Department or at Customer Service in City Hall.
+A one-time service level change fee of $50.00 will be applied to the utility account.

-The utility account holder can authorize the service change fee through an online request for a yard waste cart.
+The utility account holder can authorize the service change fee through a request for a yard waste cart email.
 Please include a contact name, the service address and contact phone number.

 Automated Yard Waste Collection Video

 Participating in the program is easy, here's what you need to know:

 - The green yard waste cart is ONLY for yard waste.
 Contaminated carts WILL NOT be collected!